Commitment, Passion, Intimacy: Sternberg's Triangular Theory of Love

-Philosophers have shared a variety in opinions on love over time, from the Ancient Greeks to the present day.
+Philosophers have had a variety in opinions on love over time, from the Ancient Greeks to the present day theory of the six types of love.
 A well known one is the Triangular Theory of Love.
 Robert Sternberg, a Professor of Human Development in the College of Human Ecology at Cornell University, and Honorary Professor at Heidelberg University, Germany, is a recent contribute to the field with his Triangular Theory of Love.
 Sternberg developed the Triangular Theory of Love while teaching and researching at universities, including Oklahoma State University, Tufts University, and Yale University.

-Along with this theory of love, Sternberg has a variety of other theories about human experience and emotions on topics such as intelligence, creativity, wisdom, leadership, thinking styles, ethical reasoning, love, and hate.
-Well-respected in his field, Sternberg is one of the most significant psychologists and thinkers working today, especially in regard to his theory of love.
+Along with this triangular theory of love and his triangular love scale, Sternberg has a variety of other theories about human experience and emotions on topics such as intelligence, creativity, wisdom, leadership, thinking styles, ethical reasoning, love, and hate.
+Well-respected in his field, Sternberg has published papers in the Journal of Personality and Social Psychology, the Psychological Review, and The Psychological Bulletin, among others, and has written several books, including Cupid’s Arrow: The Course of Love Through Time (1998, Cambridge University Press) and Love Is a Story (1998, Oxford University Press).
+He is one of the most significant psychologists and thinkers working today, especially in regard to his theory of love.

 The Triangular Theory Of Love

 Intimacy in the theory of love refers to the close, intimate bond between two people.
-People who feel intimate love may share their deepest feelings with one another, and often have a very strong emotional and intellectual bond.
+People who feel intimate love often have a very strong emotional and intellectual bond.
 People in intimate love often feel comfortable around one another, and aren't nervous or anxious around their partner.
-In addition, intimate love may refer to a very close relationship between friends or family members that includes a long-term commitment to each other's wellbeing.

-Passion in the theory of love refers to physical, emotional, romantic, and sexual attraction.
+Passion in the theory of love refers to sexual, emotional, romantic, and physical attraction.
 When passion is in play, people often feel aroused physically, and may get a positive physical sensation from being around the person that they love.
-In addition, they may feel especially happy or excited when around their partner, and experience strong emotions, both positive and negative, when navigating the relationship.
+In addition, they may feel especially happy, excited, or related phenomena when around their partner, and experience strong emotions, both positive and negative, when navigating the relationship.

-Commitment in the theory of love refers to the decision to stick with a partner and make long term plans for future success and happiness together.
-Commitment can include promises to complete certain activities, like walking the dog every morning, promises to remain faithful, like a marriage proposal or a more informal promise of love and exclusivity, or even just an implicit attitude of working with someone toward shared goals and desires.
-Commitment can be present in romantic relationships, but can also be a characteristic of very close relationships between friends and family members who commit to support each other through thick and thin of life.
+Commitment in the theory of love refers to the conscious decision to stick with a partner and make long term plans for future success and happiness together.
+Commitment can include promises to complete certain activities, like walking the dog every morning, promises to remain faithful, like a marriage proposal or a more informal promise of love and exclusivity.

 Compassion Vs. Passion In Theory

-In addition to the three main points of Sternberg's Triangular Theory of Love, there are a variety of sub-types that result from this configuration.
-Sternberg identifies each of these types with a place somewhere on the triangle.
-The last type, consummate love, represents the center of the triangle, and is considered the highest form of love.
+In addition to the main points of Sternberg's Triangular Theory of Love, there are a variety of sub-types that result from different combinations of the three components of love.
+Sternberg identifies each of these types with a place somewhere on the love triangle.
+The last type, consummate love, represents the center of the love triangle, and is considered the highest form of love.

 Non-love in the theory of love refers to the absence of a loving relationship.
-It does not contain any point on Sternberg's triangle.
+It does not contain any component from Sternberg's triangular theory of love.
 In non-love, there is no significant connection between people and no positive relationship.

 Friendship in the theory of love includes the intimacy point of the triangle, but does not include passion or commitment.
 Intimacy with friends is often less intense than intimacy that also incorporates other points of the triangle, but can at times be just as strong as other forms of love.
-Friendship can include close friendships, but may also refer to more casual friendships with acquaintances, as well as new friendships.
+Friendship can be between close friends, but may also refer to more casual friendships with acquaintances, as well as new friendships.

 Infatuation in the theory of love includes the passion point of the triangle, but does not include intimacy or commitment.
-Infatuation may refer to feelings of love that are not reciprocated, or intense passionate feelings at the beginning of a relationship, when the love is still underdeveloped.
+Infatuated love may refer to feelings of love that are not reciprocated, love at first sight, or other intense passionate feelings in the early stages of a relationship, when the love is still underdeveloped.
 In order to progress into a long-term relationship, most people need to move beyond infatuation and develop deeper love that includes other points of the triangle.
 If intimacy and commitment are never developed, the relationship may die once the initial spark of passion is gone.

-Empty love in the theory of love includes the commitment point of the triangle, but does not include passion or intimacy.
+Empty love in the theory of love includes the commitment point of the triangle, but does not include the passion or intimacy that other forms of love have.
 Empty love may characterize a relationship such as an arranged marriage, where both parties agree to commit to one another but do not yet feel any passionate or intimate feelings.
 Empty love may also describe a relationship or marriage where intimacy and passion have gradually faded, but both partners still reaffirm their commitment to one another in sharing a household, raising children, or other joint projects.
 Throughout the course of long-term relationships, it's common for passion and intimacy to ebb and flow, and in these circumstances the commitment of empty love may be the foundation that holds a relationship over until passion and intimacy can grow again.

 Romantic love in the theory of love includes the points of passion and intimacy, but does not include commitment.
 Romantic love may refer to a casual relationship in which both parties haven't fully committed yet, an affair where one party is already committed to another person, or even just a short fling or one night stand where partners become emotionally and physically close, but aren't yet ready to commit to one another.